The War of the Worlds:

 (Intrada, 2 CDs)

 This year marks anniversaries of two depictions of the same story in two different media.
-The famous Columbia Broadcasting System radio broadcast from 1938 is 75 years old and the 1953 film is celebrating its 60th anniversary.
+The famous Columbia Broadcasting System radio broadcast from 1938 is 75 years old and the 1953 film, with a score by Leith Stevens, is celebrating its 60th anniversary.

 Most people have heard about the 1938 radio drama of the H.G.
 Wells novel, THE WAR OF THE WORLDS, adapted by Howard Koch and directed and narrated by Orson Welles.
 This program was performed on a long ago Sunday evening the night before Halloween (30 October 1938).
 The actors from The Mercury Theater on the Air included: William Alland, Ray Collins, Kenny Delmar, Frank Readick Jr. as Carl Phillips, and Paul Stewart.
 Some of these actors would follow Orson Welles to Hollywood where they appeared in CITIZEN KANE.
 A good description of the 1938 radio drama and its national attention can be found here.